EllieJ87/Ranger-Game/Testing.md

 Testing completed with one error on the end container, there was no minimum declaration on the height of the grid-row as this was set to: minmax(auto).
 I then corrected this to be set to minmax(100px, auto) which cleared the error and no more further errors were found.

 ## <a name="bugsfixes">Bugs</a>

+**Welcome Modal**
+- Issue: input was not validating correctly, the value input was duplicated thus not pulling through the correct value from the input field.
+- Testing:
+  1. Removed the duplicated input.value for the 'playersName' this was tested in the console directly and returned the value.

+- Results: Console log correctly displayed the correct input value.

+- Issue: From the input validation, the scenario was pulling undefined at first input, when this re-linked back to the start again the input was then valid and no longer showing undefined
+- Testing:
+  1. Changed where the 'advanceTo(scenario.scene1)' this was initally not being called in the correct position.
+  2. Amended to be called directly after the button was clicked and linked to the start of the game.

+- Results: Displays the users input value through out the game.

 **Main Game**
 - Issue: page was not scrolling - was not an issue prior